 Teaching for the first time at Leeds can be challenging - the problems encountered resulted in me starting this wiki.
-The SSO can solve most lecturing and student problems.
-Here is a list of useful things:
+The SSO can solve most lecturing and student problems - they have several emails (behold the hyphen/acronym mess!):

 The tstaff mailing list is essential - it is used to send around all critical teaching memoranda.
 You should get put on it automatically (but not everyone does - Gaynor + IT can fix).
 I had my spam filter start sending it to the trash half way through the year.